MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customer_delete.md

 ---

 # Delete customers
-Delete a customer from Dynamics 365 for Financials.
+Delete a customer object from Dynamics 365 for Financials.

 ## HTTP request
 ```